PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 No more was he a prince in his mind.
 To him, being an heir to the throne was like being a caged creature: trapped because of his specific bloodline.
 But soon he would be free.

 For a long time he had been preparing himself a new identity: the appearance and paraphernalia to pass as one of the kings many knights.
-The most difficult item to aquire: a genuine 'knights ring'.
+The most difficult item to acquire: a genuine 'knights ring'.
 It was also the most necessary piece.

 He looked out of the northwards arrow slit to see the dusk lit city.
 The stone walls of the south tower were deeply cold.
 His pack was ready, he was in the formal knight's robes, with standard knight armour.
 He had his 'letter from The Prince' safe in his pouch: his disguise complete.